Design the Skyline: Lineup changes, "Deathgaze", and breakup (2012–13)

 On April 24, 2012, the band confirmed that Martian was no longer a part of the band.
 The reasons for his departure were not disclosed, but it was maintained that Martian and the band were not on negative terms with each other.
 Martian's replacement would later be John Anthony Perez, dubbed by the members as "John 2.0".

-In September 2012, Matt Ryan and Dean Ramirez had left the band, and on February 23, 2013 unveiled their own project with Ethan White, Sleepless in December, with Ryan on vocals, Ramirez on lead guitar and White on rhythm guitar and backing vocals.
+In September 2012, Matt Ryan Garza (no relation to vocalist, Daniel Garza) and Dean Ramirez had left the band, and on February 23, 2013 unveiled their own project with Ethan White, Sleepless in December, with Ryan on vocals, Ramirez on lead guitar and White on rhythm guitar and backing vocals.

 On April 5, 2013, it was confirmed that John Martian & Ethan White had returned to the band, while James Lemos had left.
 The first single from their second album, "Deathgaze" was released on May 14.
 However, the band would officially break up that summer on July 26, 2013.